step-security-bot/otp/CONFIG_IDEAS.md

           {error, Where :: erl_anno:anno(), Reason :: unicode:chardata()}.
 ```

+Problems:
+  * What if we want to write a config parser in elixir?
+POSTPONE

 ### Applications should configure the merge strategy

 * Options: flat vs deep